Advisory Council

 She initiated a grant to the National Endowment for the Humanities, which was awarded to the Historical Society of Woodstock for the preservation of its extensive fine arts collection, represented by the works of noted artists created during Woodstock's rise as an art colony, 2016

-In 2010, Letitia developed and continues to manage the Historical Society website.
+In 2010, Letitia developed and managed the Historical Society website until 2021.